 Trends and Latest Developments

 Another trend is the development of more efficient classical algorithms for factoring.
-While classical algorithms are not as fast as quantum algorithms, they are constantly being improved and refined.
+Now, while classical algorithms are not as fast as quantum algorithms, they are constantly being improved and refined.
 Some of the most widely used classical factoring algorithms include the quadratic sieve, the general number field sieve, and the elliptic curve method.

-Furthermore, the concept of factors is being integrated into interdisciplinary studies, connecting mathematics with other subjects such as computer science, engineering, and finance.
+Adding to this, the concept of factors is being integrated into interdisciplinary studies, connecting mathematics with other subjects such as computer science, engineering, and finance.
 This interdisciplinary approach helps students to see the relevance of factors in various real-world contexts, motivating them to learn more about this fundamental concept.

 Popular opinions and data also suggest that a solid understanding of factors and divisibility is correlated with improved performance in mathematics and other STEM fields.
 Students who have a strong grasp of these concepts are better able to solve complex problems and think critically about mathematical relationships.